jjrom/resto-deprecated/README.md

         $RESTO_HOME/_install/installDB.sh -F -d <PostGIS directory> -p <resto user password> -P <sresto user password>

-Note1 : <PostGIS directory> should be replaced by postgis installation directory (e.g. /usr/local/share/postgis/)
+Note1 : <PostGIS directory> should be replaced by the directory containing both postgis.sql and spatial_ref_sys.sql (e.g. /usr/local/share/postgis/)

 Note2 : installation script supposed that the PostgreSQL superuser name is 'postgres' (otherwise add '-s <superusername>' to the above command) and that it has access to psql on localhost without password.